 Panicum virgatum (Switch Grass)

 Native!
 Switchgrass was an important component of the Tallgrass Prairie.
 It tolerates a wide range of soils, including dry ones, but prefers moist soils that are not too rich in nitrogen, and grows best in full sun.
-Here it grows to about 3’ tall and wide, topped in midsummer by a finely-textured pinkish flower panicles that hover over the foliage like an airy cloud.
-Seed plumes turn beige and persist well into winter, providing an excellent seed source for birds.
-Fall foliage color is yellow.
+Here it grows to about 3’ tall and wide, topped in midsummer by finely-textured pinkish flower panicles that hover over the foliage like an airy cloud.
+Seed plumes turn beige and persist well into winter, providing an excellent seed source for songbirds.
+Fall foliage color is yellow, but selections like ‘Shenandoah’ develop beautiful deep red and purple foliage color in late summer.
 Salt-tolerant.
 Hardy to Zone 2.
-(Photo Credit: Tagawa Gardens.)

 Schizachyrium (Andropogon) scoparium (Little Bluestem)